guipalermo/guipalermo/README.md

 In 2015, I started a postgraduate course in mobile development, focusing on Games and IoT.
 I learned some tools and frameworks in Java and how to use some electrical components with Arduino.

 At this point, I'm technical leader in the same subscription club.
 In recent years I have learned about AWS tools, new web languages ​​and some design patterns.
-We are building a new subscription club plattform using microservices (backend in Laravel and frontend in React Native).
+We are building a new subscription club plattform using microservices (Laravel to backend and React Native/Vue.js to frontend).
 </p>

 <p align="left">